mikblack/GENE360-PopDiv/GENE360-popDiv.md

 ## Looking at SNP frequencies

-The other nine columns in the data set relate to specific single nucleotide polymorphisms (SNPs) in the genome - we have the genotype data for each SNP for every individual in the data set.
+The other seven columns in the data set relate to specific single nucleotide polymorphisms (SNPs) in the genome - we have the genotype data for each SNP for every individual in the data set.